Integrability of close encounters in the spatial restricted three-body problem: Introduction

 where (\ref{regcla}), (\ref{regclbb}) are equivalent to the complex transformation:

 while (\ref{dt}) is a parametrization of the physical time $t$ into the proper time $s$.
-In the last part of the paper \cite{LC1906} Levi-Civita proved the existence of an integral of the Hamilton-Jacobi equation of the Hamiltonian representing the planar circular restricted three-body problem regularized with (\ref{regcla}), (\ref{regclbb}), (\ref{dt}), which we call the Levi-Civita Hamiltonian, in a neighbourhood of the collision singularity at $P_j$.
+In the last part of the paper \cite{LC1906} Levi-Civita proved the existence of a local integral of the Hamilton-Jacobi equation of the Hamiltonian representing the planar circular restricted three-body problem regularized with (\ref{regcla}), (\ref{regclbb}), (\ref{dt}), which we call the Levi-Civita Hamiltonian, in a neighbourhood of the collision singularity at $P_j$.
 The complete integral is constructed as a series analytic at $(u_1,u_2)=(0,0)$, whose coefficients can be explicitly computed iteratively up to any arbitrary large order.
-From this series, he proved the existence of a second first integral for the problem, independent of $h$, defined in a neighbourhood of the the collision singularity at $P_j$.
-Therefore, the problem of planar close encounters can be solved explicitly.\footnote{As a matter of fact, Levi--Civita constructed the solution of the Hamilton--Jacobi equation only for the collision singularity at $P_1$.
+From this series, he proved the existence of a second first integral for the problem, independent of the Hamiltonian, defined in a neighbourhood of the collision singularity at $P_j$.
+Therefore, the local integration of planar close encounters has been solved by series\footnote{As a matter of fact, Levi-Civita constructed the solution of the Hamilton-Jacobi equation only for the collision singularity at $P_1$.
 Nevertheless, Levi-Civita's argument is valid also in a neighbourhood of the singularity at the secondary body $P_2$ with some relevant differencies.
 For example, we notice that while the series at $P_1$ is analytic also in $\mu=0$, the series at $P_2$ is not.}.
-The extension of the Levi-Civita regularization to the spatial restricted three-body problem has been done by Kustaanheimo and Stiefel \cite{KS64,KS65} many decades after Levi-Civita, but the integrability of the regularized Hamiltonian, which we call the Kustaanheimo-Stiefel Hamiltonian, has never been addressed.
-Here, our purpose is precisely to extend to the fully spatial case the point of view followed by Levi-Civita, thus offering a complete integrability of the spatial problem in a neighbourhood of the collision singularities.
+The extension of the Levi-Civita regularization to the spatial restricted three-body problem has been done by Kustaanheimo and Stiefel \cite{KS64,KS65} many decades after Levi-Civita, but the local integrability of the regularized Hamiltonian, which we call the Kustaanheimo-Stiefel Hamiltonian, at collisions has never been addressed.
+Here, our purpose is precisely to extend to the spatial case the point of view followed by Levi-Civita, thus offering a complete integrability of the spatial problem in a neighbourhood of the collision singularities.